-I debated with myself whether what I saw was real or a dream that I was having.
+I debated with myself whether what I saw was real or a dream.
 The whole ride, though a bit uncomfortable, was such a treat for the eyes!

 The town was surprisingly easy to navigate.
-They even gave us a cute little map to help us explore on our own.
-We found our way to our guest house.
-We were met with confused stares as soon as we told the lady in front that we had reservations.
+They gave us a cute little map to help us explore on our own.
+We found our way to our guest house where we were met with confused stares as soon as we told them that we had reservations.
 It turned out that they gave our room to someone else.

 We were confused and very, very hangry.

-Thankfully, they told us they had a place where we could stay.
-We accepted the offer not wanting to go through all the trouble of looking for another guest house.
-It seemed like quite a walk (about 15 minutes) and we thought they were fooling with us, but we ended up in a nice private house a few meters from the main road.
+Thankfully, they told us they had another place where we could stay.
+We accepted the offer not wanting to go through all the trouble of looking for another guesthouse.
+It was quite a walk (about 15 minutes) and we thought they were fooling with us, but we ended up in a nice private house a few meters from the main road.

 Shoes off!
 The floors were too clean for shoes.
 So we left ours by the door.

-After taking a shower, we head out for lunch to a popular cafe called *The Lemon Pie House*.
+After taking a shower, we headed out for lunch to a popular cafe called The Lemon Pie House.